tylerlrhodes/blog2/content/posts/Clojure - Destructuring.md

   (println "Rest of diet: " (clojure.string/join ", " foods)))
 ```

+### Associative Destructuring

 The other destructuring in Clojure is known as associative
-destructuring and applies to associative strucutres.
+destructuring and applies to associative structures.
 Associative
 structures include things like maps, records, and vectors.

 ```clojure